-James explained to me that curtains is dedicated to selling made-to-measure blinds online and was founded with one aim in mind and one focus – keeping things simple.
+James explained to me that Make my Blinds is dedicated to selling made-to-measure blinds online and was founded with one aim in mind and one focus – keeping things simple.
 “I don’t know if you’ve ever tried to buy blinds online before, but I did and found that the sites were slow, cumbersome and required customers to enter the blind sizes every time they wanted to look at a different fabric,” says James.
-He believes that Make My Blinds is unique in the fact that it offers one time data entry, next day free samples, chat support on site, video how-to guides, videos of the fabrics and a product that is easy to install no-matter your DIY ability.
+He believes that Make My Blinds is unique in the fact that it offers one-time data entry, next day free samples, chat support on site, video how-to guides, videos of the fabrics and a product that is easy to install no matter your DIY ability.
 Well, that was enough to convince me to give it ago.
 Sounded like there would be plenty of support if I needed it.
 Which I did!

 Loved the packaging that the samples came in.
 Very cool!